ligato/docs/docs/plugins/vpp-plugins.md

 ### DNAT44

-Destination network address translation (DNAT) translates the destination IP address of a packet in one direction and performs the inverse NAT function for packets returning in the opposite direction.
-In the VPP agent, the DNAT configuration is composed of a list of static and/or identity mappings labelled under a single key.
-DNAT44 configuration is defined in the [NAT model][nat-model].
+Destination network address translation (DNAT) translates the destination IP address of a packet in one direction, and performs the inverse NAT function for returning packets in the opposite direction.

+The DNAT configuration contains a list of static and/or identity mappings labelled under a single key.

 **References:**

 - [VPP DNAT44 proto][nat-proto]
 - [VPP DNAT44 model][nat-model]

-DNAT44 consists from two main parts: static mappings and identity mappings.
+The nAT proto for DNAT44 consists of two parts: static mappings and identity mappings.

-- static mapping is the case where a single external interface, IP address and port number is mapped to one or more local IP address and port numbers in a static configuration.
-When packets arrive on the external interface, DNAT44 can load balance packets across two or more local IP address and port number entries present in the static mapping.
-In other words, if more than one local IP address is defined for single static mapping, the [VPP NAT load balancer][vpp-nat-lb] is automatically invoked.
+- Static mapping maps a single external interface, IP address, and port number to one or more local IP address and port numbers .
+When packets arrive on the external interface, DNAT44 can load balance packets across two or more local IP address and port number entries by invoking the [VPP NAT load balancer][vpp-nat-lb].
 - Identity mapping defines the interface and IP address from which packets originated from.

 DNAT44 contains a unique label serving as an identifier.
 However, the DNAT44 configuration is not limited.
 An arbitrary number of static and identity mappings can be listed under a single label.